cameronhimself/nonsteam/docs/images.md

 This one is special, since it's the only image whose path is stored in `shortcuts.vdf`.
 When you set an icon image through Steam, it will copy that image to the conventional location and modify `shortcuts.vdf` to point to it, if it's not already set.

-For the most part, you can treat this image like the others.
+For the most part, you can treat this image like the others when interacting with it with `nonsteam`.
 Using `nonsteam edit --image-icon <file>` will, as Steam does, put the image in the conventional location and update `shortcuts.vdf` to point to it.
 Unless you're doing something esoteric, this is the only command you should need.
 To only modify the value in `shortcuts.vdf`, us `nonsteam --icon <file>`.